 This sums up the main functions of Mondly.
 Let’s now have a look at the additional functionalities.

 The same type of exercises done over and over again gets boring.
-The designers of Mondly have attempted half-heartedly to diversify the learning experience.
+It seems like the designers of Mondly have attempted half-heartedly to diversify the learning experience.

 The grammar drilling units offer the same kind of exercises as the regular lessons.
-However, the drills here are primarily grammar oriented and the vocabulary is sort of snuck in.
+However, the drills here are primarily grammar oriented and the vocabulary appears to be sort of snuck in.

 Below are examples of exercises drilling the structure “X was …, but Y was …”